Captain Strategy Advisory GCC Strategy · Architecture · Leadership · Mandate

 Why GCC Leaders Call Us

-GCCs grow rapidly, but growth alone doesn't guarantee trust.
-Offshore teams are technically strong — yet global leaders hesitate to hand over the reins.
+GCCs grow rapidly - in headcount, in scope, in technical capability.
+But growth alone doesn’t guarantee trust.
+Offshore teams are technically strong, yet global leaders hesitate to hand over the reins.

 • A GCC seen as a strategic partner, not just a cost centre